National Park Service, Interior.

 Notice of information collection; request for comment.

 In accordance with the Paperwork Reduction Act of 1995, we, the National Park Service (NPS) are proposing to renew an information collection.

-Send your comments on this information collection request (ICR) by mail to Phadrea Ponds, acting NPS Information Collection Clearance Officer, 1201 Oakridge Drive, Fort Collins, CO 80525, by email at firstname.lastname@example.org, or by telephone at 970-267-7231.
+Send written comments on this information collection request (ICR) to the Office of Management and Budget's (OMB) Desk Officer for the Department of the Interior by email at OIRA_Submission@omb.eop.gov; or by facsimile at 202-395-5806.
+Please provide a copy of your comments to Phadrea Ponds, Information Collection Clearance Officer, National Park Service, 1201 Oakridge Drive, Fort Collins, CO 80525; or by email at email@example.com.
 Please reference OMB Control Number 1024-0277 in the subject line of your comments.

 Start Further Info

 To request additional information about this ICR, contact Katie Wilmes, National Park Service, Chief of Interpretation, President's Park, 1100 Ohio Drive SW, Rm.
 344, Washington, DC 20242; or by email at Katie_Wilmes@nps.gov.
 Please reference OMB Control Number 1024-0277 in the subject line of your comments.
 You may also view the ICR at http://www.reginfo.gov/public/do/PRAMain.

 End Further Info